November 05, 2021

 Remember to ensure interns are aware and in the loop about the opportunities they have to get involved with ERGs and affinity groups through orientation and direct invitations.

-Finally, ERGs provide a lot of value to organizations and do a lot of work to advance DEI.
+Finally, ERGs provide a lot of value to organizations and do a lot of work to advance DEI as whole, not just for DEI internship programming.
 As your organization looks to them for additional support of interns, make sure to acknowledge, reward, and compensate them for this labor.

 (2) Engage leaders from diverse backgrounds.

 Along with meeting fellow interns and other employees through ERGs, interns are interested in connecting with company leadership, as well.
 Identify a diverse group of leaders and executives at your organization to participate in roundtables and other executive presentations to talk about their experiences and answer interns’ questions.
 A robust DEI strategy overall is valuable to any organization overall, and that trickles down to interns as well.